Savage Prefits

 The Savage Prefit barrel is a product that every major barrel manufacturer is producing for competent gunsmiths with skill levels ranging from the at home do-it-yourselfer up to your certified professional.
 If you are gun-savy and have a barrel vise, a Savage barrel nut wrench and the corresponding chambers’ Go gauge, you have everything you need to correctly change your Savage barrel.
 Savage pre fits come in 2 shank sizes; Standard (small) Shank / 1.058”-20, Large / 1.120”-20.
 Please be sure of your Savages’ shank size before placing order to ensure an easy order placement.

-Please check our Frequently Asked Questions for our current lead times.
+Please check our Frequently Asked Questions for installation instructions.

 To be used with recoil lugs .300 or thinner.